-Matching amps and speakers is a common issue for many people when they are looking to buy new speakers - or a new amplifier.
+Matching amps and speakers is a common issue for many people when they are looking to buy new speakers and amps.

 If you don't want to buy a home theater system package and would rather buy a separate amplifier and speaker combination, then it can be difficult to know what to look for.